jdauphant/developers-documentation/_scalingo_api/index.md

 --- row ---

-## Create your API token with the Authentication API
+## Create your API token with the authentication API

 Otherwise you can create an API token with the authentication API directly: